Shachar-Ron/Recipes-full-stack-project--Server/README.md

 # RECIPE API - SERVER SIDE

+Full-Stack project – server-side using NODEJS and connected to azureDB.
+Client-side developed using Vue.js.

 ## Instructions
 For run up the server , first make sure that you have the base libraries installed for running: